adelespinasse/jam-channel/README.md

 * Similarly, since the name of each property within the TimeSlice corresponds to the instrument, there can't be more than one note played by the same instrument at the same time.
 If two users simultaneously create the same note, one simply overwrites the other.
+(Notes are created and deleted using Firestore `setDoc` operations with `{ merge: true }`, so operations on different notes within the same slice don't interfere with each other.)
 * If there are notes in the second measure, and then you reduce the length of the score to one measure, the notes in the second measure are "gone" in that they are not played or shown in the UI.
 There is no need to delete all the